do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

     ```sh
     export DO_TOKEN="<YOUR_DO_TOKEN>"
     ```
+    **Note**
-    **Note:** Since Windows doesn't support enviornment variables, Windows users should keep the token on their clipboard to easily paste.
+     Since Windows doesn't support enviornment variables, Windows users should keep the token on their clipboard to easily paste.
     1. [Use the API token to grant account access to doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-3-use-the-api-token-to-grant-account-access-to-doctl)
     ```sh
     doctl auth init